istio/istio/pilot/doc/build-vagrant.md

 ## 4. Use your favorite IDE on the host

-You should now have vendor directories in the manager folder on the host.
+You should now have vendor directories in the pilot folder on the host.
 You can use your favorite IDE on the host to develop, while using standard `go` tools.
 In order to compile project in the vagrant VM, run the commands described in the the build instructions section below.